dssg/cta-otp/README.md

 ## Contributing

-- Please check our [issue tracker](https://github.com/dssg/cta-otp/wiki/To-Do-List) to see what's on our roadmap.
+- Please check our [to-do list](https://github.com/dssg/cta-otp/wiki/To-Do-List) to see what's on our roadmap.
 Pull requests welcome!

 ## Getting in touch